Background & Training

 Poliana has volunteered in prison settings with men and women in the Alternative to Violence Project (AVP), Child Line, DRCC and supported Simon Community and Salvation Army providing therapy for people affected by homelessness.

-Poliana’s work is in accordance with IACP ethics of practice.
+Poliana’s work is in accordance with the IACP’s ethics of practice.

 Poliana’s preferred pronouns are she, her, hers.